-UM Housing students receive a UM Housing Student Handbook (https://www.umt.edu/housing/rh/policies/residence-halls-handbook-2021-2022.pdf) at the beginning of the academic term that reviews fire safety procedures and expectations.
-Unannounced fire drills to practice those procedures are conducted annually.
+UM Housing students receive a UM Housing Student Handbook at the beginning of the academic term that outlines fire safety procedures and expectations.

-Twice each year (fall and spring), UM Housing staff will inspect each residence hall room or apartment for the purpose of identifying violations of fire codes.
-The inspection also is used to educate the residents on fire safety.
+Unannounced fire drills are held to practice evacuation procedures at four (4) different times throughout the year, providing one per semester (Fall, Spring and summer), and one during evening hours.
+UM Housing staff conduct twice each year (fall and spring), health and safety inspections for each residence hall room or apartment for the purpose of identifying violations of fire codes.
+The inspection is used to educate the residents on fire safety.
 Any noted violations must be corrected.
-Follow-up inspections also are conducted.
-During the 2020 academic year, COVID protocols prevented the Housing staff from conducting health inspections while students were living in housing.
+Follow-up inspections are conducted.

-Resident Assistants and full-time staff members in UM Housing receive extensive training each fall.
-This training includes a review of fire safety components to the buildings, expectations of the staff, evacuation procedures and the role of staff, fire safety policies, and emergency assistance procedures.
-Staff members are also advised of what to expect during the annual fire safety inspection process.
+UM Housing student staff and full-time staff receive extensive training each fall.
+This training includes a review of fire safety components to the buildings, expectations of the staff, evacuation procedures, fire safety policies, and emergency assistance procedures.
+Staff members are advised of what to expect during the annual fire safety inspection process.